quadram-institute-bioscience/QuaTradis/README.md

 ## Usage

-QuaTraDIS creates a single executable tool called `tradis`, all functions are available within this tool and it can be used in many different ways.
+QuaTraDIS creates a single executable tool called `tradis`, all functions are available within this tool and can therefore be used in many different ways.
 However, a typical use case maybe be to first convert your TraDIS sequenced reads into transposon insertion site plot files.
 This can be done with a command line such as this below, which has each fastq file (optionally gzipped) listed in `my_fastq_list.txt`: